robinweser/bredon/docs/ASTNodes.md

 ```

 #### Value
-Value contains a set of nodes that are whitespace-separated.<br>
+Value contains a set of nodes that are whitespace-separated.

 For example: `1px solid black`